AFLplusplus/AFLplusplus/README.md

 With afl++ 3.13-3.20 we introduce frida_mode (-O) to have an alternative for binary-only fuzzing.
 It is slower than Qemu mode but works on MacOS, Android, iOS etc.

+With afl++ 3.15 we introduced the following changes from previous behaviours:
+  * Also -M main mode does not due deterministic fuzzing by default anymore
+  * afl-cmin and afl-showmap -Ci now descent into subdirectories like afl-fuzz -i does (but note that afl-cmin.bash does not)

 With afl++ 3.14 we introduced the following changes from previous behaviours:
   * afl-fuzz: deterministic fuzzing it not a default for -M main anymore